- Time: Monday evening approximately 18:45

 The burning orb first touches the water, then seemingly accelerates as it is pulled beneath the blue and extinguished.
 The finale is an explosion of orange across rippled cirrus clouds; the show will be over in 15 minutes.

-Cliches smell as nice as dirty diapers to writers, but describing this absolutely flawless sunset without using them is hopeless.
+Cliches give writers the night sweats, but describing this absolutely flawless sunset without using them is hopeless.

 Just another picture-perfect evening enjoyed on a practically deserted beach.
 I waited for my beaten-up dopamine receptors to unclog, for some tingle of appreciation, and sadly I had to dig deeper than I want to admit.
 I’ve seen hundreds of these island sunsets now, many on this very sea, and almost didn’t bother to walk the 100 meters from my new bungalow home to the beach for this one.